Meta’s Metaverse Vision Falling Flat

 In a surreal video, Zuckerberg introduced the Metaverse concept to a broader audience.
 Horizon, Meta’s flagship product, was to lead us into a virtual world.
 A virtual world where Meta could sell advertising would be the future of the web.
 Attracted by the growth in the sector, the Metaverse attracted worldwide attention.
 However, the early popularity of the Metaverse came at a time of Covid and restrictions on freedom worldwide.
 Lockdowns fueled the need for social interaction, and the Metaverse provided a solution.

 In many ways, Meta’s Horizon Suite of apps is reminiscent of a walled internet.
 With an explosion of top Metaverse platforms launching, Horizon is already a fragment of the virtual world.
 Yet, for many, Horizon is the Metaverse in the same way AOL was the internet for early users.
 To the press, the Metaverse’s success is tied to the fortunes of Meta.
-Initially, things looked good for Meta, with the Oculus headset as the number 1 download on Christmas Day and over 300,000 users by February 2022.
+Initially, things looked good for Meta, with the Meta Quest headset as the number 1 download on Christmas Day and over 300,000 users by February 2022.
 However, by the anniversary of Meta in October, Meta lost over a third of its base, 100,000 users, despite expanding Horizon to more countries.

 The fall in Meta userbase comes after significant investment into the Reality Labs division and star-studied Metaverse Events.
 The Foo Fighters, David Guetta, and now a virtual concert of Notorious B.I.G. ( the dead rap icon) have been offered free to entice visitors.
 Zuckerberg is fighting a tide of adverse reports in the media and sliding stock prices.
 Not all shareholders shared the C.E.O.’s vision.